-The Leadership Entrepreneurship Action & Design (LEAD) Academy at Streamwood High School, a Magnet Schools of America Nationally Certified Program (2022), offers an innovative program where students in a collaborative environment learn to be problem solvers and innovators.
+The LEAD Academy at Streamwood High School offers an innovative program where students in a collaborative environment learn to be problem solvers and innovators.
 In response to the needs of domestic and global economies, students will learn how to incorporate innovation, design thinking, and lean startup practices into their skills portfolio to launch them into success as they complete the program in preparation for individualized post-secondary plans.

-To introduce students to the tenets of LEAD, freshman students will complete the LEAD Launch course.
+To introduce students to the tenants of LEAD, freshman students will complete the LEAD Launch course.
 Students will gain a foundational understanding of what it means to be a leader, explore entrepreneurial mindsets, be introduced to design thinking, and understand how our actions impact the world around us.
 By the end of the year, students will be ready for the sophomore level LEAD Discover course where they will take their learning to a deeper level.
 By engaging in the design thinking Model, students will learn to identify problems in society through empathic ideation and create and test solutions in authentic environments with feedback from school and community partners.